hasanadil/ASMapView/README.md

 How does it work?
 =================
 Simple, create an instance of ASMapView just as you would for MkMapView and add it as a subview in your view.
-You can also use it by dragging the Map view in Interface Buildre and set ASMapView as the custom class.
+You can also use it by dragging the Map view in Interface Builder and set ASMapView as the custom class.

 Installation
 ============